cf-partners/.github/profile/README.md

 ## Hi there 👋

-# Welcome to CFP Energu - an Energy and Environmental Solutions Company
+# Welcome to CFP Energy

 🌿 Leading the Way to a Sustainable Future